-This bill introduced by Senator Victor Ramirez and Delegate David Moon will effectively ban ‘bump-style’ stocks and other accessories that enable a semi-automatic rifle to simulate automatic gunfire.
-This will close a weakness in Maryland’s assault-weapons ban that was highlighted after the horrific shooting in Las Vegas.
+This bill introduced by State Senator Victor Ramirez and Delegate David Moon will effectively ban all rapid fire trigger devices (‘bump-style’ stocks and other accessories) that enable a semi-automatic rifle to simulate automatic gunfire.
+This will close a weakness in Maryland’s assault-weapons ban highlighted after the horrific shooting in Las Vegas.

 Elimination of Handgun Permit Review Board (SB 741 & HB 819):

 The Handgun Permit Review Board (HPRB) hears appeals when an applicant is denied a Wear and Carry permit by the Secretary of the Maryland State Police.
 The board consists of five citizens who are nominated by the Governor and confirmed by the State Senate.
 There are no requirements of legal education or expertise for those appointed to the HPRB.
 Since Governor Hogan’s tenure, the HPRB has more than doubled granted appeals of Wear and Carry (concealed carry) permits.
 This bill sponsored by State Senator Rich Madaleno and Delegate Vanessa Atterbeary aims to eliminate the HPRB and place the hearings in the Office of Administrative Hearings (OAH) where the appeals can be heard by experienced judges who will work to uphold Maryland’s gun laws rather than circumvent them.

 Definition of Transfer (SB 860 & HB 1031):